Frequently asked questions

 1. What are the application deadlines?

-Community-led organisations are invited to apply for CCF funding, with grants of up to £150,000 available per organisation, per year for projects taking place between 1 April 2018 and 31 March 2020.
+The deadline to submit an Expression of Interest, the first stage of the application process for a CCF Grant is 5pm on 28 August 2017.
+These grants, of up to £150,000 (per organisation, per year) are for projects taking place between 1 April 2018 and 31 March 2020.

 - Expression of Interest deadline 28/8/17 at 17:00